sianiandregide2001/la_vie_des-plantes/app/public/wp-content/plugins/astra-sites/readme.txt

 6. Use the power of AI with a single click to write copy, proofread, translate content into different languages.
 Adjust content length and tone seamlessly for maximum appeal.

 == Changelog ==

+v4.4.13 - 21-February-2025
+- New:
+    - Introduced LatePoint Integration with the Wellness Coach template.
+- Fixes:
+    - Fixed template search issue in Chrome browser.
+    - Free Images: Editors can now search for free images.

 v4.4.12 - 10-February-2025
 - New: